 Among ecologists and botanists, Nature & Culture’s Monte Mojino Reserve (ReMM) is considered one of the least fragmented, most biologically diverse examples of tropical deciduous forest.
 Our goal is to expand the reserve to encompass 25,000 acres of spectacular scenery and biodiversity by purchasing key land parcels.
 This will conserve some of the last and best tropical deciduous or dry forest in North America – an ecosystem as endangered as the Amazon rainforest.

 ReMM lies within the Alamos Federal Reserve, a federally protected area of roughly 247,000 acres established in 1996 and overseen by CONANP, Mexico’s National Commission of Natural Protected Areas.
 This area was established with the help of Alamos residents and covers the watershed of the Río Cuchujaqui, a pristine tributary of the Río Fuerte (the headwaters of which have been made famous by the Copper Canyon or Barranca del Cobre).
-It is home to five cat species, including the iconic jaguar, and provides an important habitat to migrating birds.
+It is home to five cat species, including the iconic jaguar, the newly discovered Goode’s thornscrub tortoise, and provides an important habitat to migrating birds.